Abubakar Sadiq Mohammed

 Alhaji Abubakar Sadiq Mohammed (born 14 October 1961) is a Nigerian politician and officeholder.
-In 2008, he became Chief of Staff to the Deputy Speaker of the House of Representatives, Bayero Nafada.
+In 2008, he became chief of staff to the deputy speaker of the House of Representatives, Bayero Nafada.

-He was appointed Minister of Tourism, Culture and National Orientation on 6 April 2010, when Acting President Goodluck Jonathan announced his new cabinet.
+He was appointed minister of tourism, culture and national orientation on 6 April 2010, when acting president Goodluck Jonathan announced his new cabinet.

-Education
+Early life and education

-He obtained a B.Sc (Physics) in 1985 from University of Maiduguri and an M.Sc (Physics) from the University of Ibadan.
+Abubakar Sadiq Mohammed was born on 14 October 1961 in Nafada, Gombe State, Nigeria.
+He obtained a BSc (physics) in 1985 from University of Maiduguri and an MSc (physics) from the University of Ibadan.
 He was a lecturer at the Federal University of Technology Yola (1986–1996).
-He was Managing Director or CEO of several companies between 1996 and 2002.
+He was managing director or CEO of several companies between 1996 and 2002.
 He worked at the National Teachers Institute, Kaduna (2002–2008).

+Political career

+In 2008, Mohammed was appointed Chief of Staff to the Deputy Speaker of the House of Representatives of Nigeria, Bayero Nafada.
+On 6 April 2010, Acting President Goodluck Jonathan appointed him as the Minister of Tourism, Culture and National Orientation.
+He served in that role until 3 March 2011.